 How do I update my organisation's details on the Participant Portal?

 To make changes to the information originally provided on the Participant Portal applicants should log onto the Participant Portal via EU Login.
-Once logged in, an organisation's details can be modified from the "My Organisations" tab by clicking the "MO" button next to the respective organisation in the main menu.
+Once logged in, details can be modified from the "My Organisations" tab by clicking the "MO" button next to the respective organisation in the main menu.
 Please note it is necessary to save before leaving this page, otherwise any uploads or changes made to the account will be lost.
 Once amendments have been made to the Participant Portal the organisations details will be updated automatically in the UK National Agency’s internal database.

 For further support please refer to the European Commission’s Participant Portal User Guide (4.9 MB).

 I am unable to access the Participant Portal, what can I do?

 The UK National Agency is unfortunately unable to support users in gaining access to the Participant Portal.
 For further support accessing the Participant Portal we advise that you contact the European Commission’s help desk.
 Please note that the help desk is managed from 08:00 to 18:00 Central European Time.

 I have accidentally created a duplicate PIC for my organisation.
 Can I delete the duplicate PIC?